“Built on the Rock, the church shall stand

 Ireland Street is now Cannon Street.

 The old church building on Cannon Street has interesting neighbors.
-Within one block are the 1904 Maxwell-Liston Queen Anne house (now the Hattie May Inn) at 712 May Street, a 1905 Daverman planbook house at 708 May Street, the 1905 William Monnig house at 312 West Leuda Street, and the 1910 William Graham house with former grocery store (circa 1920) at 401 West Leuda.
+Within one block are the 1904 Maxwell-Liston Queen Anne house at 712 May Street, a 1905 Daverman planbook house at 708 May Street, the 1905 William Monnig house at 312 West Leuda Street, and the 1910 William Graham house with former grocery store (circa 1920) at 401 West Leuda.

 Some views of the St. Paul Lutheran Church building: